jerng-org/ruthenium/DOCUMENTATION.md

 Dependencies between middlewares are possible; this means that the order of execution of middlewares is non-trivial.
 Watch your orderings.

-# How to Deploy Functions in this implementation

--   ALWAYS use arrow function expressions (AFEs), UNLESS there is a specific need to refer to a function as `this` from within its own body ... and to a less significant degree, if you need the function's `arguments` array.
-    Heuristics: prefer terseness; explicitly state intentions.

--   ALWAYS use async functions, UNLESS there is a specific advantage to force synchronous responses.
-Heuristic: prefer decoupling.

-    -   Because middleware does I/O, it needs to call `await` in order to avoid promise spaghetti, it can only call `await` if it is itself `async`.
-        Currently all middleware is queued, and reduced with an accumulating function.
-So, all middleware should be homogenised as `async`, to simplify the logic of the accumulating function.

-    -   However, views are nested, and with the use of accumulating functions, there evolves a need to use `await` on nearly other line.
-So in order to ease this part of development, we can do more I/O in middleware and avoid doing it in views, thereby allowing us to homogenise views as synchronous (with perhaps, a few yet to be determined exceptions).

--   Use generator functions ONLY when there is a specific need for such functionality.
-(Note added for completeness.
-Did we miss any other type of function?)

-# How to Deploy Promises in this implementation

--   ALWAYS use the following taxonomy:

-    ```
-    (   Promise (
-            ( resolveFn, rejectFn ) => {}   // an `executor`

-        ).then(
-            onResolved  ( value )   => {},  // a Promise is `settled`1
-            onRejected  ( reason )  => {}   // a Promise is `settled`2

-        ).catch(                            // sugared  .then()
-            onRejected  ( reason )  => {}

-        ).finally(
-            regardless  ()          => {}   //  No argument is ever passed.
-        )
-    )
-    ```

--   Do NOT use:     `fulfill`   in place of     `resolve`

-                        (   while `fulfill` is more historically correct, it is unfortunately contradicted by the ECMAScript
-                            specification choice of .resolve() as the relevant method with its own name;
-                        )

-                    `resolved`  in place of     `settled`
-                    `result`    in place of     `value`
-                    `error`     in place of     `reason`

-    Heuristic: prefer standards (the etymology is complex; I have a slide).

--   ALWAYS enter both arguments of Executors, and .then(), EVEN IF one argument will not be used.
-For minimal line noise, consider using `_`, `res`, `rej`, `onRes`, `onRej`, `value => {}`, `reason => {}`.
-Heuristic: terseness; explicitly deny options.

--   ALWAYS use `await`, and therefore `try { await } catch (e) { handler }`
-    UNLESS some of the above is more succinct OR you don't have a wrapping `async` function context.
-Heuristics: terseness; explicitly state intentions.

 # How to Refer to Data in this implementation

 Broadly, there are Types and Things.
 Whenever referring to a Type in English,